dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 Previously, some classes (like `telegram.{Message, User, Chat}`) had an attribute `bot` that was used for the shortcuts (e.g. `Message.reply_text`).
 This attribute was removed.
 Instead, the new method `TelegramObject.{set, get}_bot()` are used.

+### Networking backend

+Previously, the class `telegram.utils.request.Request` formed the networking backend of PTB.
+This class has been removed.
+Instead, there is the new module `telegram.request`, which contains an interface class `BaseRequest` as well as an implementation `HTTPXRequest` of that class via the `httpx` library.
+By default, the `HTTPXRequest` class is used for the networking backend.
+Advanced users may use a custom backend by implementing a custom subclass of `BaseRequest`.
+See [[this page|Architecture]] for more information on that.

 ### `telegram.ChatAction`

 This class was removed as it is not part of the official Bot API.
 Use `telegram.constants.ChatAction` instead.